10 Best Data Aggregation Tools for 2026 for Your Business Needs

 Pricing:

 • A free plan is suitable for those who operate <10,000 records per month.
-It offers one daily data sync between a source and a destination, and standard data transformation options.
+It offers one daily sync between a source and a destination, and standard transformation options.

-• A basic plan is available starting from $79 per month and offers flexibility for the operated data amount.
+• A basic plan is available starting at $79 per month and offers flexibility in data usage.

 Suitable for: